kieranpotts/rootfiles/docs/en/workflow.md

    git rebase --continue
    ```

    Power users might like to try interactive rebasing.
-Add the ``i`` or ``--interactive`` flag to your ``git rebase`` commands.
+Add the ``i`` or ``--interactive`` flag to the ``git rebase`` command.
 You will jump into an editing buffer that will give you the opportunity to clean up your commit history.
 You can edit and remove individual commits, split them up, reorder them, and even squash some together.
 For each commit that you made, you can choose to **pick**, **squash*, **edit**, or **drop**.

-   - **Pick**: This is the default behaviour that occurs when you don't do interactive rebasing.
-It attempts to merge the commit, and you'll be asked to manually resolve any conflicts that Git can't handle itself.
+   - **Pick**: This is the default behaviour when you don't do interactive rebasing.
+It attempts to merge the commit, but you'll be asked to manually resolve any conflicts that Git can't handle itself.
    - **Squash**: A squashed commit will have its changes folded into the contents of the preceding commit.
    - **Edit**: The rebasing process will stop and return you to the shell, with the local filesystem tree reflecting the project's state at the selected commit.
 The original commit's changes will be staged, ready for inclusion when you run ``git commit``.
 You can make changes to the original commit, before committing it again.
 And you can introduce additional commits.
 Run ``git rebase --continue`` when you're done.
 You'll be returned to the rebasing process where you left off.
    - **Drop**: This option removes a commit.
 Use this cautiously.
 It will cause merge conflicts if any later commits build on the dropped changes.